 If you are using leather insert a leather needle into your sewing machine, Place the 16 by 14 1/2 ” length of leather over the edge of the fabric, overlapping the fabric by 1/2″ (1.3cm).
 Use double-sided tape to hold in place (if you pin the leather the pin marks will always show).

-Machine stitch in place, using a leather needle.
+Machine stitch in place, using a leather needle plus strong thread such as upholstery thread or a top stitch thread.
 Repeat for the second side of the fabric.
-This gives you one continuous piece of fabric for the out bag.
+This gives you one continuous piece of fabric for the outer bag.

 Cut out your Annies soft and stable, spray fabric adhesive to the soft and stable, place glue side to the wrong side of the bag fabric.